ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 **The Goal:** Move beyond intuition-based "guessing" to provide mathematical evidence for Pokemon classification, performance forecasting, and anomaly detection.

-### 2. The Methodology of what I did: Used regression, classification, and unsupervised machine learning models.
+### 2. The Methodology of what I did:

+**Firstly**, I did exploratory data analysis.

+I tried to find any interesting details in the Pokedex data.
+For instance, when grouping Pokemon by their types, it reveals that Dragon Pokemon had the highest average attack stat.

+Plots of predictor against response variables or predictors against other predictors were made.

+**Secondly**, regression, classification, and unsupervised machine learning models were created.

 I implemented a **Model-Competition Framework** across 31 architectures to identify the most robust models of explaining and prediciting Pokemon characteristics.